 Tip #6: Magnesium: The Calming Mineral

 Magnesium is a very important mineral with multiple uses.
 It has a calming effect on people.
 However, it quickly gets depleted from the body when a child or teen is under stress.
 Try giving your child one magnesium citrate (75 mg) 20 minutes before bedtime.
 It may be the key to calming her/him down and inducing a good night’s sleep.
-(There are many forms of magnesium–I like magnesium citrate because the body absorbs it quickly and easily).

 Tip #7: Yoga for a Good Night’s Sleep

 Research has recently pointed out that yoga can help kids or adults suffering from insomnia.
 Basic yoga training can help your child get to sleep, stay asleep and wake up feeling refreshed and energetic.
 Here are some yoga poses suggested.
 As you can see, each pose needs to be done for 20 seconds.
 These also help adults with primary or secondary insomnia.
 Do these with your kids.
-I can guarantee that your family will sleep better as a result.

 Tip #8: Calming Foods